m4vic/m4vic/README.md

 I like to **build stuff** — from scratch, hands-on, and deeply technical.

-**experimenting & vibe-coding phase** — building ideas fast, testing concepts, and understanding how modern AI actually works under the hood.
+**experimenting/building** — building ideas fast, testing concepts, and understanding how modern AI actually works under the hood.

 Right now I’m focused on: